isaacromerop/shopping-cart/readme.md

 ### Pre-requisites 📋

-_Before starting, you will need to have Node JS and MySql Workbench intalled in your computer._
+_Before starting, you will need to have Node JS and MySql Workbench installed in your computer._

 _Run next line to check if Node JS is installed._